lucidmachine/ericslenk.com/content/blog/typescript-on-an-arduino-with-johnny-five.md

 }
 ```

-In `tsconfig.json` we'll tell the TS compiler that our source code is in the `src/` directory and that it should be transpiled to ES2017 and output in the directory `build/main`.
+In `tsconfig.json` we'll tell the TypeScript compiler that our source code is in the `src/` directory and that it should be transpiled to ES2017 and output in the directory `build/main`.

 Now let's get that all installed.